Gamma-ray emission from the Seyfert galaxy NGC 4151: Multi-messenger implications for ultra-fast outflows: Modeling the UFO in NGC 4151

 \subsection{Cosmic ray acceleration and transport model}

-The UFO is considered as a spherically symmetric outflow featuring a bubble structure.
-The system is characterized by: 1) a wind shock (located at $R_{\rm sh}$) separating the innermost fast cool wind from the hot shocked wind; 2) a contact discontinuity (located at $R_{\rm cd}$) separating the hot shocked wind from the shocked ambient medium; 3) an outer forward shock (located at $R_{\rm fs}$) bounding the system.
+The UFO is considered as a spherically symmetric and energy-conserving outflow featuring a bubble structure.
+The system is characterized as follows: 1) a wind shock (located at $R_{\rm sh}$) separates the innermost fast cool wind of constant velocity from the hot shocked wind, where the wind speed decreases as $\sim r^{-2}$; 2) a contact discontinuity (located at $R_{\rm cd}$) separates the hot shocked wind from the shocked ambient medium; 3) an outer forward shock (located at $R_{\rm fs}$) bounds the system.

 The main macroscopic parameters of an UFO are the mass loss rate, $\Dot{M}$, and the terminal wind speed $u$.
-The evolution and size of a system with given mass loss rate and wind speed depends on the age $t_{\rm age}$ and the external medium density $n_{\rm ISM}$ ~\citep[][]{Weaver77,Koo-McKee,Koo-McKee2,Faucher-Giguere-2012}.
-Following P23, the upstream magnetic field pressure is inferred as a small fraction $\epsilon_B$ of the ram pressure, while the downstream one is the result of compression of the perpendicular components of the upstream field at the shock.
-The magnetic field is also assumed to be characterized by a coherence length, $l_c$.
-The AGN photon field is computed following \citet{Marconi_2004_SED} with an X-ray luminosity within the range inferred from observations.
-The photon number density is assumed to decay as the square of the distance from the SMBH.
-We also consistently account for the infrared thermal component produced by a dusty torus \citep[][]{Mullaney11_torus}.
+The evolution, size and density profile of a system with given $\Dot{M}$ and $u$ are set by fixing the age $t_{\rm age}$ and the external medium density $n_{0}$ ~\citep[][]{Weaver77,Koo-McKee,Koo-McKee2,Faucher-Giguere-2012}.
+Following P23, the upstream magnetic field pressure is inferred as a small fraction $\epsilon_B =0.1$ of the ram pressure, while the downstream one is the result of compression of the perpendicular components of the upstream field at the wind termination shock.
+The magnetic field is also assumed to be characterized by a coherence length, $l_c =0.01 \, \rm pc$.
+The AGN photon field is computed following \cite{Marconi_2004_SED} with an X-ray luminosity within the range inferred from observations.
+The photon number density is assumed to dilute as the square of the distance from the SMBH.
+We also account for the infrared thermal component produced by a dusty torus \citep[][]{Mullaney11_torus}.

-Diffusive shock acceleration takes place at the wind termination shock, $R_{\rm sh}$, where a high Mach number can be found, while particles freely escape once they reach the forward shock.
+DSA takes place at the wind termination shock, $R_{\rm sh}$, where a high Mach number can be found, while particles freely escape once they reach the forward shock.
 As in P23 we solve the stationary space-dependent transport equation in the whole system.
 The solution at $R_{\rm sh}$ can be expressed in the following compact form: